Bát Nhã Temple: Violence and eviction

 Early on September 27, 2009 an angry mob of police and apparent villagers broke windows and bashed in the doors of the monastery.
-The mob dragged about 150 monks from their rooms where they had been chanting and meditating, then beat them with sticks.
+The mob dragged about 150 monks from their rooms, where they had been chanting and meditating, and beat them with sticks.
 The nuns were also beaten.
 A number of the monks and nuns were sexually assaulted by the mob.
 More than 30 of the monks were forced into buses which took them away.

-“Senior monks were dragged like animals out of their rooms, then left sitting in the rain until police dragged them to the taxis where ‘black society’ bad guys pushed them into cars,” a villager said during a phone interview.
+"Senior monks were dragged like animals out of their rooms, then left sitting in the rain until police dragged them to the taxis where 'black society' bad guys pushed them into cars," a villager said during a phone interview.
 Two senior monks had their IDs taken and were put under house arrest without charges in their home towns.

 When contacted by the press later that day, local police denied that there had been an incident.

 U.S. Deputy Secretary of State James Steinberg was in Vietnam that day.
-During a press briefing he said he was aware of the incident and that he had “expressed our concern” to Vietnamese authorities.
-He said, “We look forward to getting more information from them about the situation.”
+During a press briefing he said he was aware of the incident and that he had "expressed our concern" to Vietnamese authorities, and that "We look forward to getting more information from them about the situation."

-That evening about 50 monks tried to reenter the monastery but were kept out.
-About 30 monks were still inside encircled by police.
+That evening about 50 monks tried to re-enter the monastery, but were kept out.
+About 30 monks were still inside, encircled by police.

-The next morning, September 28, 2009, about 230 nuns fled for Phuoc Hue monastery and Bat Nha was empty.
-Sister Dang Nghiem said “The Vietnamese government has won.
-Their ‘victory’ is that Bat Nha is completely destroyed.
-Everything is smashed.”
+The next morning, September 28, 2009, about 230 nuns fled for Phuoc Hue monastery, leaving Bat Nha empty.
+Sister Dang Nghiem said "The Vietnamese government has won.
+Their 'victory' is that Bat Nha is completely destroyed.
+Everything is smashed."
 When contacted by the press that morning the head of the provincial government, Huynh Duc Hoa, denied the incident and refused to answer questions.

 Refuge at Phuoc Hue monastery

 376 of the monks and nuns took refuge at nearby Phuoc Hue monastery with the permission of officials of the official Vietnamese Buddhist Church.
 Police guarded the monastery around the clock.
 By September 30, 2009 a number of the monks had left under police pressure.
-Sister Dang Nghiem said, “They are using psychological tactics.
-They are trying to break them down one by one.”
+Sister Dang Nghiem said, "They are using psychological tactics.
+They are trying to break them down one by one."

 As of October 1, 2009 local officials were still not available to make comments to the press.